homothetyhk/RandomizerMod/articles/state_field_ref.md

 - "NOFLOWER"
   - Defaults to `true`
   - If `false`, the path to the current point represented by this state has the unbroken Delicate Flower.
+- "NOPASSEDCHARMEQUIP"
+  - Defaults to `true`
+  - If `false`, the path to the current point contains a place where charms can be equipped.
 - "CHARM1", ..., "CHARM40" and "noCHARM1", ..., "noCHARM40"
   - These fields correspond to the 40 charms, identified by 1-based id number.
   - For example, the charm with id 1 is Gathering Swarm.
 If "CHARM1" is true, then Gathering Swarm is equipped.
 If "noCHARM1" is true, then Gathering Swarm is not equipped.
 Otherwise, "CHARM1" and "noCHARM1" are both false, and the equip state of Gathering Swarm is ambiguous (i.e. a subsequent state modifier can decide to require it to be equipped or unequipped).